chethanmandya/Android-Interview-Questions/README.md

 Finally, when a JobService has finished its work (regardless of which thread the work is running on), it should call its own JobFinished() method.
 It’s important to call this method because it tells the JobScheduler that the work is done and it’s safe to release any wake locks that were acquired for the JobService in the first place.
 This diagram illustrates how the JobService methods relate to each other and how they would be used:

 Wrapping Up
-Now that you’ve seen the basics of the JobScheduler API, try using it in your Xamarin.Android application to replace a task done in a background service.
+Now that you’ve seen the basics of the JobScheduler API.Android application to replace a task done in a background service.
 This is a great opportunity to enhance the experience your user has with your applications andupdate to Android Oreo 8.0 all at once!
 You can find a simple sample on GitHub that shows the JobScheduler API in action.
 The sample calculates a Fibonacci number in a job and then passes that number back to an Activity.